 Marc collaborated with Paris-based FL Concepts in making the TV series Quand La Science Fait Rire.

 The Washington Post called Marc "the nation's guru of academic grunge."
 The Journal of the American Medical Association called him "the Puck of Science."
 He has been called many other things.

 In addition to editing the magazine, Marc writes a monthly newsletter called mini-AIR and a daily blog.
-He also writes columns for other magazines, discusses improbable research on NPR's "Science Friday" program, and has written the librettos for sixteen science mini-operas that premiered as part of the Ig Nobel Prize ceremonies.
+He also writes columns for other magazines, discusses improbable research on NPR's "Science Friday" program, and has written the librettos for eighteen science mini-operas that premiered as part of the Ig Nobel Prize ceremonies.

 Marc and several Ig Nobel Prize winners are the heroes in a manga in Young Jump Magazine, Japan's most popular manga magazine.

 The Improbable Research editorial board of more than 50 distinguished scientists includes nine Nobel Laureates, IQ record holder Marilyn Vos Savant, and a convicted felon.